Chrisisthebestfhcigcyi/BOXVIDRA-EMULATOR-BETA-/README.md

 ## Boxvidra Requirements

 - **Requirements**: Boxvidra Emulator requires the following specifications :
-  - RAM: 4 GB
+  - RAM: 5 GB
-  - Storage: 10 GB
+  - Storage: 6 GB
-  - Processor: Snapdragon 665 or higher
+  - Processor: Snapdragon 439 or higher and no mediatek

       - BOXVIDRA is designed to run smoothly on low-end processors while delivering optimal performance.
 BOXVIDRA is meticulously crafted with optimization for low-end hardware in mind.
 Here's how: